Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

   - We'll provide a frontend with good UX for the end users.

 ## Definitions:
-(Here I ommit the basic ones that everybody from the dev team knows about)

 - **Staking / delegation**:
   - I'll refer to all amounts as "stake" and the act of modifying stake as "staking" and "unstaking".
   - If the caller and the target accounts differ we can call staking "delegation" and unstaking "undelegation".
   - We wish to treat delegations and "self-staking" similarly, usually the same rules should apply.

-_(NOTE: even in the current implementation we have these two cases and have to treat them seperately in almost every function.\
-The goal is to make the two cases more similar so that we can finally abstract these away at some point)_

 - **Contract:** a contract encapsulates the terms of a staking agreement between accounts.
   - There is at most **one** contract per validator-staker pair.